 |

 Skater has been a very reliable and easy to use program.
 It has all of the features I need without the problems of other obfuscators.
 I've tried others but after obfuscating, my program immediately crashes.
 Even with minimal obfuscation settings.
 Trying to get in touch with the the creators of these programs takes days or longer.
 In between that time, I found Skater and never looked back.
 Skater has always been able to obfuscate my software with all settings turned on.
-RustemSoft stands behind their product as well - giving very good immediate responses, which is rare in general.
+Rustemsoft stands behind their product as well - giving very good immediate responses, which is rare in general.
 It's a pleasure doing business with them.

 Brett Romero